|

 Orthodontic landmark detection involves

-orthodontic treatment.
-These landmarks are used to measure angles and
+treatment.
+These landmarks are used to measure angles and distances,

-distances, helping to diagnose dental and skeletal problems, plan treatment,
+helping to diagnose dental and skeletal problems, plan treatment, and

 automated landmark detection using artificial intelligence (AI) is